UK Export Finance expands exporter protection against non-payment

-LONDON, April 3 (Reuters) - Britain is expanding the scope of its export insurance policy to cover exporters against the risk of non-payment if customers become insolvent.
+LONDON (Reuters) - Britain is expanding the scope of its export insurance policy to cover exporters against the risk of non-payment if customers become insolvent, joining other European countries that have provided insurance support for their supply chains.

 UK Export Finance, a government department, on Friday said it has expanded the policy to cover transactions with the European Union, Australia, Canada, Iceland, Japan, New Zealand, Norway, Switzerland and the United States.